ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 - Report an inappropriate response

 **Embeddings Management.**
-- Generate embeddings for a new document
+- **Model level.** Generate embeddings for a new document - uses a pre-trained model and sends to the IO level component for storage.
-- Update embeddings for a document version change, keeping previous embiddings, corresponding to the same session id.
+- **IO level.** Update embeddings for a document version change, keeping previous embiddings, corresponding to the same session id.

 **Chat Session Management.**
 - Start a new chat session
+- End a session
 - Retrieve chat history
 - Save chat history

+**Notifications and Alerts API:**
+- Inform users of system updates, document changes they worked with
+- Real-time notifications for document processing status, e.g. "Your document is being uploaded.
+Please wait..." or "OCR processing started for your document".
+- Error Handling and Logging Events.
+Examples are "File upload failed due to network timeout", "Document size exceeds limit" or "Unsupported file format".

 ### **vi.
 Parallel processing**
-To efficiently handle simultanneous queries from users, the system uses queue of requests and pool of worker nodes.

-Worker Allocation:
-- **General Workers.** Handle initial document processing and embedding generation.
+To handle simultaneous queries and ensure document processing tasks do not slow down user interactions, we adopt a parallel processing strategy that separates asynchronous tasks (e.g., embedding generation) from synchronous tasks (e.g., real-time user interactions).

+- **Embedding Generation for Index Updating.** Asynchronous tasks, which are placed in a asynchronous task queue  (e.g., Celery with RabbitMQ) and from there are taken for parallel processing.
+It is triggered upon Document upload, new version or OCR completion.
+Processed by general workers.
-- **Dedicated Workers.** Preserve workers for entire chat sessions to maintain context and improve response relevance.
+- **Real-time User Interaction.** Synchronous tasks, which are priotitised for low latency.
+Proccessed by preserve workers for entire chat sessions to maintain context and improve response relevance.

 ### **vii.
 SLAs**